Smithsonian/OpenAccess/README.md

 ## Smithsonian Open Access Metadata Repository (GitHub)

+-!!
+Maintenance Note..
+We are transitioning away from GitHub for our compressed archive..
+ All resouces will be transitioned to S3 by Spetember 1st, 2021...
+Please revisit us then to receive updates on how to pull new resources..

 - Over 11 million metadata records from the Smithsonian Institution.
 - Files are serialized as [line-delimited JSON](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON) and